spdk/spdk/doc/bdev.md

 socket `/tmp/vhost.0` exposed directly by SPDK @ref vhost.
 Optional `vq-count` and `vq-size` params specify number of request queues and queue depth to be used.

-`rpc.py construct_virtio_dev --dev-type blk --trtype user --traddr /tmp/vhost.0 --vq-count 2 --vq-size 512 VirtioBlk0`
+`rpc.py bdev_virtio_attach_controller --dev-type blk --trtype user --traddr /tmp/vhost.0 --vq-count 2 --vq-size 512 VirtioBlk0`

 The driver can be also used inside QEMU-based VMs.
 The following command creates a Virtio Block device named `VirtioBlk0` from a Virtio PCI device at address `0000:00:01.0`.
 The entire configuration will be read automatically from PCI Configuration Space.
 It will reflect all parameters passed to QEMU's vhost-user-scsi-pci device.

-`rpc.py construct_virtio_dev --dev-type blk --trtype pci --traddr 0000:01:00.0 VirtioBlk1`
+`rpc.py bdev_virtio_attach_controller --dev-type blk --trtype pci --traddr 0000:01:00.0 VirtioBlk1`

 Virtio-Block devices can be removed with the following command